By Dr. Mercola

 Now we’ll take a slightly different slant, which is identifying the seven ‘sins of happiness,’ which author Trent Hand compiled for Lifehack.2 That is, the seven habits or attitudes that make happiness very hard to come by.
 Hand explained:

 This will either make you feel guilty for living more comfortably than others who are struggling, or make you feel inadequate compared to those who have more.
-As Mark Twain said:
+As Mark Twain said:2.
+Talking About Your Dreams Instead of Going to Work on Them

 “Comparison is the death of joy.”